rajeshsek48/AI-RealTime-Repo-Insights/README.md

-# Demo Repository for Generative AI and Repository Insights
+# Detailed Demo Repository for Generative AI and Repository Insights

 This repository is created to demonstrate the concept of **Generative AI for Real-Time Repository Insights**.
 It will showcase how AI can be applied to GitHub repositories to generate useful insights from commit data.